MechanicalRock/mechanicalrock.github.io/_posts/2024-11-05-how-a-simple-configuration-almost-compromised-our-application.markdown

 ## Lessons Learned

-Our experience highlighted several essential points for securely managing CloudFront cache:
+We've refined some simple yet crucial lessons from the extensive debugging and code review.
+These insights will help us prevent similar issues in the future and equip other people with valuable knowledge for your own security challenges.

 1. **Use Strict Cache Policies**: Avoid caching on routes with user-specific or session-based data.
 Configuring headers like `Cache-Control: private, no-store` for sensitive routes can help prevent unwanted caching.
 2. **Align Authentication and Cache Configuration**: Ensure that authentication and authorisation mechanisms are properly integrated with cache configuration, especially when using external providers.
 3. **Limit Data in Tokens**: Keep token-stored data minimal and periodically verify essential information directly from the database.

-This experience underscored the importance of rigorous testing, not only for code but also for infrastructure when using services like CloudFront in conjunction with external authentication providers.
+This process emphasises the importance of testing for code and infrastructure when using services like CloudFront in conjunction with external authentication providers.

 ## Conclusion: The Importance of Comprehensive Testing for Security

-While tests, such as unit, end-to-end (E2E), BDD, and smoke tests, ensure that the code and application functionalities work correctly and that the server is accessible, this experience taught us that in a complex environment with multiple components, these may not be enough.
-Each system integration, like cache and authentication, should also be tested for expected behaviour across various scenarios, especially under load.
+While tests, such as unit, end-to-end (E2E), BDD, and smoke tests, are crucial, this experience taught us the importance of comprehensive testing in a complex environment with multiple components.
+Each system integration, like cache and authentication, should be rigorously tested for expected behaviour across various scenarios, especially under load.

-We have not yet developed a fully automated and reliable method for testing cache and authentication scenarios together.
-However, until that becomes possible, the most important lesson we learned is that it’s essential to subject cache configurations to rigorous testing to ensure the application operates securely and protects all users.
-In doing so, we minimize the risk of issues like this and ensure the integrity of the user experience and data.
+We have yet to develop a fully automated and reliable method for testing cache and authentication scenarios together.
+However, until that becomes possible, the most important lesson we learned is that it's essential to subject cache configurations to rigorous testing to ensure the application operates securely and protects all users.
+Doing so could diminish the risk of issues like this and ensure data integrity.

 <hr style="margin:20px 0" />